Member Guide

 CrowdHealth is Access to Care

-CrowdHealth helps you access to the care you need, when you need it.
+CrowdHealth helps you access the care you need, when you need it.

 CrowdHealth is Crowdfunding

-Each month, Members pay a subscription to be part of the Crowd and make an affordable deposit into a crowdfunding account.
+Each month, Members pay a Membership Fee to be part of the Crowd and commit to helping crowdfund their fellow Members’ bills when asked.
 As health expenses from Members arise, CrowdHealth communicates these needs among the Crowd.
-Then, CrowdHealth facilitates the crowdfunding of expenses by inviting Members to voluntarily give -- from the money you’ve already deposited into your accounts -- to fund the bills of other Members.
+Then, CrowdHealth facilitates the crowdfunding of expenses by inviting Members to voluntarily give to help fund the medical bills of other Members.

 Who is the Crowd?